-The following table summarizes, on a pro forma as adjusted basis as of December 31, 2020, the differences between the number of shares of common stock purchased from us, the total consideration paid and the average price per share paid by existing stockholders and to be paid by the new investors purchasing shares of common stock in this offering at an assumed initial public offering price of common stock of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, before deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+The following table summarizes, on a pro forma as adjusted basis as of December 31, 2020, the differences between the number of shares of common stock purchased from us, the total consideration paid and the average price per share paid by existing stockholders and to be paid by the new investors purchasing shares of common stock in this offering at the initial public offering price of common stock of \$20.00 per share, before deducting the underwriting discounts and commissions and estimated offering expenses payable by us.

-Shares pu Shares purchased Total consideration Average

-Number Percent Amount Percent price per share

-Existing investors \$ % \$ % \$

-New investors in this offering

-Total \$ 100% \$ 100% %

-The table above assumes no exercise of the underwriters' option to purchase additional shares in this offering.
-If the underwriters' option to purchase additional shares is exercised in full, the number of shares of our common stock held by existing stockholders would be reduced to % of the total number of shares of our common stock outstanding after this offering, and the number of shares of common stock held by new investors purchasing common stock in this offering would be increased to % of the total number of shares of our common stock outstanding after this offering.
+Shares purc Shares purchased Total consideration Average purchased Total consideration Average Average Number Percent Amount Percent price per share Existing investors 29,109,344 82% \$ 60,880,491 32% \$ 2.09 New investors in this offering 6,580,000 18 131,600,000 68% \$20.00 Total 35,689,344 100% \$192,480,491 100% \$ 5.39 of our common stock held by existing stockholders would be reduced to 79% of the total number of shares of our common stock outstanding after this offering, and the number of shares of common stock held by new investors purchasing common stock in this offering would be increased to 21% of the total number of shares of our common stock outstanding after this offering.